bleuf1sh/setup-dev-mac/README.md

 curl -sL "https://raw.githubusercontent.com/bleuf1sh/setup-labs-mac/master/setupLabsMac.sh?$(date +%s)" > setupLabsMac.sh && bash setupLabsMac.sh
 ```

+## What makes this different than the other auto-setups out there
+After using the others, it was difficult to switch to a different version of what was installed.
+For example, switching between different versions of node or switching from using OracleJDK to OpenJDK was extremely challenging.

+Therefore, this scripts primary differentiator is it tries to use an already available version manager when installing different tools or languages to ease transitioning to a different version later, if desired.

+It also configures and installs some additional things to make development easier.

 ### Languages
 - OpenJDK 11.x via sdkman
 - Gradle 5.2.x via sdkman